viking-saver/windows-itpro-docs/windows/security/book/identity-protection-advanced-credential-protection.md

 ## Access management and control

 Access control in Windows ensures that shared resources are available to users and groups other than the resource's owner and are protected from unauthorized use.
-IT administrators can manage users', groups', and computers' access to objects and assets on a network or computer.
-After a user is authenticated, the Windows operating system implements the second phase of protecting resources by using built-in authorization and access control technologies to determine if an authenticated user has the correct permissions.
+IT administrators can manage the access of users, groups, and computers to objects and assets on a network or computer.
+After a user is authenticated, Windows implements the second phase of protecting resources with built-in authorization and access control technologies.
+These technologies determine if an authenticated user has the correct permissions.

 Access Control Lists (ACLs) describe the permissions for a specific object and can also contain System Access Control Lists (SACLs).
 SACLs provide a way to audit specific system level events, such as when a user attempts to access file system objects.
 These events are essential for tracking activity for objects that are sensitive or valuable and require extra monitoring.
 Being able to audit when a resource attempts to read or write part of the operating system is critical to understanding a potential attack.